Upcoming:

 As a theater director, Sammy specializes in contemporary re-imaginings of classics, formally inventive new plays, and experimental solo performance.
 His work tends to be site-responsive, immersive, and/or participatory, engaged as much with narrative as with the ritual of live performance itself.

+Recent credits include The Undercity by Gaby FeBland, a wordless puppet piece about a rat metropolis (Culture Lab LIC); Chekhov’s The Seagull (Quinnipiac University); Abby Paj Tries to Stay Alive, a solo performance by Abby Pajakowski about prepper culture and depression (The Neo-Futurists, Chicago); and a workshop of Tremolo, Regan Moro’s queer reimagining of The Seagull (Fault Line Theatre’s Irons in the Fire Series).
 At Yale, Sammy developed and directed new plays The Figs by Doug Robinson and rent free by Danielle Stagger, as well as his own adaptation of Shakespeare's The Winter's Tale and Annie Baker's translation of Chekhov's Uncle Vanya.

-Sammy has assisted directors including Les Waters, Lee Sunday Evans, Jessica Thebus, Meredith McDonough, Michael Patrick Thornton, John Vreeke, Devon DeMayo, and Marti Lyons, and worked at institutions including Steppenwolf Theatre, Lookingglass Theatre, Woolly Mammoth Theatre, The Denver Center for the Performing Arts, and The Actors Theatre of Louisville.
+Sammy has assisted directors including Les Waters, Steve Cosson, Lee Sunday Evans, Jessica Thebus, Meredith McDonough, Michael Patrick Thornton, John Vreeke, Devon DeMayo, and Marti Lyons, and worked at institutions including Steppenwolf Theatre, Lookingglass Theatre, Woolly Mammoth Theatre, The Denver Center for the Performing Arts, and The Actors Theatre of Louisville.
 He is an alumnus of the Actors Theatre of Louisville Directing Apprenticeship and Northwestern University where he graduated summa cum laude with a degree in theater.

 As a filmmaker, Sammy tends to make intimate character studies which playfully blur the line between comedy and tragedy.
 His short films have screened at festivals across the country, including his most recent short Clambake which screened at the Art of Brooklyn Film Festival and his self-written short Cheese Shop which won Best Director at the Windy City International Film Festival and Audience Choice Award at Indieworks.